Decoding the Amoeba Sisters: A full breakdown to Protist Classification

 Challenges in Protist Classification: Why It's Not So Simple

-The Amoeba Sisters consistently emphasize the inherent difficulties in classifying protists.
+The Amoeba Sisters consistently make clear the inherent difficulties in classifying protists.
 Several factors contribute to this complexity:

 -